Is It ARFID — or Just Picky Eating?

 We Don’t Guess.
 We Assess.

-At Foodology Feeding, you work with an SLP who has advanced, post-graduate training in:
+At Foodology Feeding, you work directly with an SLP who has advanced, post-graduate training in:

 -